Introduction

 (println "Downloading url:" url)

-(curl/get url))
+(http/get url))

 (defn write-html [file html]